greenm01/ec4x/docs/ec4x_specs.md

 | CLK4       | NA   | > 19 | > 17 | > 15 | > 10 |
 | CLK5       | NA   | NA   | > 20 | > 18 | > 15 |

-*Total the number of units within the same fleet and subtract one.
+*Total the number of units within the same unit and subtract one.
 This is the die roll modifier.
 The maximum is +2

 **For mixed ELI tech, employ a slightly modified form of the EII method described in section 2.4.2**

 Calculate the ELI Integration Index (EII):

-- ELI_Min = the lowest ELI level present in the fleet.
+- ELI_Min = the lowest ELI level present in the unit.
-- ELI_Max = the highest ELI level present in the fleet.
+- ELI_Max = the highest ELI level present in the unit.

 ```
 EII = (ELI_Max + ELI_Min) / 2 (round DOWN)